Los Olivos, California: Geography

+Los Olivos is a community in the Santa Ynez Valley, which is in the northern half of Santa Barbara County, California.
+It is one of six towns in the valley, along with Buellton to the west, Los Alamos to the northwest, Santa Ynez to the southeast, Ballard to the south, and Solvang south of Ballard.
+The town is located on California State Route 154.
+Alamo Pintado Road goes south from Los Olivos into Ballard and then Solvang.
+The census definition of the area was created by the Census Bureau for statistical purposes and may not precisely correspond to local understanding of the area with the same name.

 History

 Sometime around 1880, on a bluff overlooking Alamo Pintado Creek, just north of the town of Ballard, a two-story house was built, with a wide, covered front porch and neatly symmetrical arched windows in the center gable, situated on prime farmland.
 It became the property of twenty-two-year-old Alden March Boyd, of Albany, New York, when he paid $8,000 for "157 acres, more or less, together with the dwelling house," in 1885.
 He planted five thousand olive trees, and called it Rancho De Los Olivos.
 The 1880s were a boom time for California.
 On November 16, 1887, the Pacific Coast Railway line extension from Los Alamos was completed.
 The developers of the narrow-gauge railway first named their town El Olivar, then El Olivos, and finally Los Olivos, after Boyd's nearby ranch.

 Los Olivos was connected by the narrow gauge railroad to points north as far as San Luis Obispo until the train made its last run in 1934.
 The southern terminus of the railroad was in front of Mattei's Tavern, where a stagecoach line continued over San Marcos Pass into Santa Barbara.